StevenGarberg/ShortLinkDemoAPI/README.md

 -   Completeness: did you complete the features?
 Are all the tests running?
 -   Correctness: does the functionality act in sensible, thought-out ways?
 -   Maintainability: is it written in a clean, maintainable way?

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

-The Carlotz Team